HumanCellAtlas/dcp-community/rfcs/text/0000-multi-data-collection-dataset-processing.md

 - [The Ingest Submission Data Model](https://docs.google.com/document/d/1qlgIROPK4qESy9-Lwvva1ZWJ3S5EdZ0HWJiGGvt2JRM/edit#heading=h.8r5egyz5ly82) for a description of submissions.
 - [Bundling in ingest](https://docs.google.com/document/d/1cGfolHMGEe1IKkXSBS75SAdSri9Np_oW6Z4S9-Ax1QY/edit#heading=h.xv0ag3c16x15) for details on how bundles are created.

-Initially, only the *PROJECT_SUBMISSION* scope will be implemented. *PROJECT_SUBMISSION* will indicate that a single submission of data to a project is version-complete and will be generated by Ingest only after all data bundles are committed to the DSS.
-The generation of the *PROJECT_SUBMISSION* data group indicates that data in the submission to the project should be processed by downstream components.
-Ingest is responsible for creating *PROJECT_SUBMISSION* *data groups* after the relevant bundles have been created.
+Initially, only the *PROJECT_SCOPE* scope will be implemented. *PROJECT_SCOPE* will indicate that a single submission of data to a project is version-complete and will be generated by Ingest only after all data bundles are committed to the DSS.
+The generation of the *PROJECT_SCOPE* data group indicates that data in the submission to the project should be processed by downstream components.
+Ingest is responsible for creating *PROJECT_SCOPE* *data groups* after the relevant bundles have been created.
 Figure 1 shows a diagram of a project with multiple *data groups*.

 ![Figure 1](../images/0000-multi-data-collection-data-processing-images/project-submission-in-project.png)